MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-text-copilot.md

 >
 > - This is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
+> - This feature doesn't support non-English language input.
+> - This feature will be available for preview in the United States only.
 > - [Understand the capabilities and limitations of AI-powered Copilot features in Power Pages](../transparency-note.md).

 ## Prerequisites